marcopchen/Gravity/resources.md

       <a target="_blank" href="https://www.amazon.com/gp/product/0997584718/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0997584718&linkCode=as2&tag=marcopchen-20&linkId=b16d83567afbfd75b7d60f33f4bc3995">Set for Life</a><img src="//ir-na.amazon-adsystem.com/e/ir?t=marcopchen-20&l=am2&o=1&a=0997584718" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" />
       <br>
         <p>
           This one is different than most FI content.
 It's published by Bigger Pockets, which is a company all about real estate investing.
-The book itself isn't really focused on REI, but it highly recommends REI as the way to get to financial independence over investing in the stock market.
+The book itself isn't really focused on REI, but it highly recommends REI as a way to get to financial independence over investing in the stock market.
+It's basically about getting to FI as soon as possible, which involves more risky ventures such as entrepeneurship.
         </p>
     </li>
     <li>